China says it aims to vaccinate 40% of population by June - WTMJ

 Associated Press

-TAIPEI, Taiwan (AP) — China is lagging in its coronavirus vaccination rollout because it has the disease largely under control, but plans to inoculate 40% of its population by June, Chinese health experts said Monday.
+TAIPEI, Taiwan (AP) — Health experts in China say their country is lagging in its coronavirus vaccination rollout because it has the disease largely under control, but plans to inoculate 40% of its population by June.

 The target is the first China has offered publicly since it began its mass immunization campaign for key groups in mid-December.